Prarthana-Upadhyaya26/Automated-Food-Safety-detection/README.md

 - **Tesseract**: OCR engine for text extraction
 - **Solidity**: Smart contract development language for the supply chain component
 - **Ethereum**: Blockchain platform for deploying the smart contract
+- **Truffle**: Development framework for Ethereum, providing tools for smart contract compilation, deployment, and testing
+- **Ganache**: Personal blockchain for testing and development of smart contracts in a local environment
+- **Node.js**: JavaScript runtime used for managing backend processes and running blockchain interaction scripts
 - **Python**: Main language for the backend and data processing
 - **JSON**: For storing ingredient data and compliance results
 - **Regex**: For parsing and extracting ingredient information